pinax/pinax/docs/how_to_contribute.md

 ## Pull Requests

+If you would like to add functionality or add a new feature, please submit an issue first to make sure it’s a direction we want to take.

 Please keep your pull requests focused on one specific thing only.
 If you have a number of contributions to make, then please send separate pull requests.
 It is much easier on maintainers to receive small, well defined,